 A.2 Fixed Reference Channels for dynamic range (16QAM, R=2/3)

 The parameters for the reference measurement channels are specified in table A.2-1 for FR1 dynamic range and OTA dynamic range.
+The parameters for the band n46 and n96 reference measurement channels are specified in table A.2-1a and A.2-1b for band n46 and n96 dynamic range.

 Table A.2-1: FRC parameters for FR1 dynamic range and OTA dynamic range